-APPENDIX I - Performance Fee Numerical Example
+Appendix I - Performance Fee Numerical Example

 The table below does not represent the actual NAV of any Class in the Fund.
 The scenarios assume no subscription / redemption activities during the period.
+It should be noted that regardless of the NAV at which an investor subscribes into a given Class, the performance accrual will be from the current NAV less the High Water Mark.
 As share equalisation on performance is not operated, accordingly inequities may therefore arise between existing investors and new investors under various circumstances.